bigcommerce/dev-docs/docs/stencil-docs/deploying-a-theme/wallet-buttons.md

 <!-- theme: info -->
 > #### Familiarity with Stencil development
 > The file structures for each theme can be unique; therefore, some knowledge of [Stencil](/stencil-docs/getting-started/about-stencil ) development may be required to render wallet buttons.
-The examples described below are using the Cornerstone theme.
+The examples below use the Cornerstone theme.

 <!-- theme: info -->